 Cape Cod architecture is one of the most instantly recognizable home styles in the U.S. At its core, an original Cape Cod house is a small, rectangular, unadorned one to one-and-a-half-story cottage with side gables and a steeply pitched roof to keep snow from piling up.
 A big central chimney and low ceilings helped keep the house warm.
 A central door with simple surrounds is flanked by multi-paned wooden shutter-clad windows.

-The original Cape Cod house had two rooms, a living room and a master bedroom, like the English “hall and parlor” rooms upon which they were based.
+The original Cape Cod house had two rooms, a living room and a primary bedroom, like the English “hall and parlor” rooms upon which they were based.
 The original design concept has endured but Cape Cod architecture has evolved over the last few centuries.
 The massive central chimneys particular to New England Capes were often reduced in size as heating technology became more advanced, and chimneys were displaced to the side of the house in homes built in warmer climates outside the region such as the south.
 Modern Cape Cod interior design is often achieved by opening walls to make larger spaces.

 To accommodate the desire for more space, the original blueprint is often doubled, with wings added to the back or sides.
 Cape Cod houses have three main variations: half, three quarters, and full Capes according to the size of their footprint, chimney placement and size and the positioning and number of windows.
 The full Cape is considered the ideal specimen of the form, a symmetrical rectangular house with a massive central chimney and entry door flanked by double windows on each side.

 In the 1920s, people began inserting dormer windows into the roofs to increase light and ventilation and create extra bedrooms.
 Cape Cod revival houses from the mid-20th century forward often are a bit more embellished than the austere early models but simplicity remains a visual hallmark of this somewhat minimalist but undeniably cozy home style.

 Materials Used in Cape Cod Architecture